EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imUtil.filter.md

 ### imUtil.filter.filter2_fft

 cross-correlate (filter) two 2-D matrices using fft.
 Package: imUtil.filter Description: 2D Cross correlation (filtering) of two matrices.
-The second matrix is the "filter" and should be smaller or
+The second matrix is the "filter" and should be smaller or equal in size to the first matrix.
+Note that in filter2 the